codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Inline-Block---a-drawback-aa0d.md

 ![](.guides/img/whitespaces.png)

-Because there are white spaces between the tags (you can see it here with the red arrows) the browser will put a little space between the elements and thus breaking our layout because the total of 33% * 3 + 2 whitespaces is bigger than the available widht and is thus pushing our element on the next line.
+Because there are white spaces between the tags (you can see it here with the red arrows) the browser will put a little space between the elements and thus breaking our layout because the total of 33% * 3 + 2 whitespaces is bigger than the available width and is thus pushing our element on the next line.

 {Check It!|assessment}(test-1827571993)